n0tGit/Aliucord-Skype-SFX/README.md

 - You have the [Themer](https://github.com/Vendicated/AliucordPlugins/tree/main/Themer) plugin installed.
 - (**Recommended**) You have the [DedicatedPluginSettings](https://github.com/Vendicated/AliucordPlugins/tree/main/DedicatedPluginSettings) plugin installed.

+"Automatic" method:
+This is not automatic per-se, but it saves you the need for copying and pasting each link.
+1. Download the JSON file [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/n0tGit/Aliucord-Skype-SFX/raw/main/SkypeSoundTheme.json).
+Alternatively, you can check the raw file [here](https://github.com/n0tGit/Aliucord-Skype-SFX/raw/main/SkypeSoundTheme.json).
+2. Go to your Downloads folder.
+3. Move SkypeSoundTheme.json to /sdcard/Aliucord/Themes.
+4. Open Aliucord.
+5. Open your channel tab.
+6. Tap on your avatar.
+7. Follow the following steps (if you don't have DedicatedPluginSettings, start from step I; if you do have it, start from step IV):
+   - i.
+Go to Plugins.
+   - ii.
+Search "Themer".
+   - iii.
+Tap "Settings".
+   - iv.
+Tap "Enable Custom Sounds".
+If it's already enabled, skip this.
+         - Aliucord may ask you if you want to restart. **Don't do it yet**.
+   - v.
+Enable n0tEll10T's Skype Sound Theme.
+   - vi.
+Aliucord will ask you if you want to restart.
+Tap "RESTART".

+This theme may conflict with other themes that have sounds.
+Remove the conflicting sounds in either theme's sound settings.

+Manual method:
 1. Open your channel tab.
 2. Tap on your avatar.
 3. Follow the following steps (if you don't have DedicatedPluginSettings, start from step I; if you do have it, start from step IV):